 Horrible bugs guilty of causing diarrhoea, vomiting and in some cases severe dehydration in people travelling to areas of high or intermediate risk, including Asia, the Middle East, Africa, Mexico, and South and Central America.

 This horrible bug usually attacks the lungs, causing a cough that lasts a long time, weight loss, fever, night sweats, and chest pains.

-A dangerous virus which infects travellers in Africa, South America, Central America and the Caribbean through mosquito bites.
+A dangerous virus which infects travellers in Africa and South America through mosquito bites.
 Can cause muscle pain, headaches, loss of appetite, nausea or vomiting and occasionally death.